sql-machine-learning/elasticdl/docs/designs/ps_design.md

 The typical big parameter of a model could be an embedding table.
 There could be billions of feature ID in a recommendation system.
 The KVStore needs to support both embedding vector parameter and non-embedding parameter.

 Since `tf.keras.optimizer` only accept `tf.Variable` as the parameter.
-To avoid uncessary memory copy, we save non-embedding parameter as a `tf.Variable` in variable DB directly.
+To avoid unnecessary memory copy, we save non-embedding parameter as a `tf.Variable` in variable DB directly.

-For the embedding vector parameter, we introduce a customized data structure because we could not get the determine dimension infomation, and initialize the embedding vectors before training.
+For the embedding vector parameter, we introduce a customized data structure because we could not get the determine dimension information, and initialize the embedding vectors before training.
 There are mainly two reasons:

 - Feature ID is usually calculated by the hash function.
 The training dataset is too large to get the range of the ID before training.
 - Sometimes, there comes a new feature ID in online learning.